druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

   - sklearn.model_selection.cross_val_score for evaluation
   - Jupyter %%time magic for wall time
   - n_jobs=-1 to run folds in parallel using all cores available.
+  - Note the wall time &lt; 1 second and RMSE of 18192.
   - Full code is on [GitHub](https://github.com/iowa/hyperparameter_optimization.ipynb)

 ## ElasticNet